jbcodeforce/flink-studies/README.md

  processing like simple filtering, joins operations... using Quarkus app.
 * `flink-training` is a clone of the official training material
 * `kafka-flink-demo` is the integration between Kafka and Flink, using the Freezer IoT simulator
+* [flink-sql-demo] is a SQL demo based on [this tutorial](https://flink.apache.org/2020/07/28/flink-sql-demo-building-e2e-streaming-application.html).
+It integrates Kafka, MySQL, Elasticsearch, and Kibana with Flink SQL to analyze e-commerce user behavior in real-time.